How to Reject Candidates

 When sending your email, make sure to provide actionable feedback.
 Transparency benefits your employer’s brand and will aid in the professional development of your rejected candidates.

-Rejecting a Candidate after the In-Person Interview
+Rejecting Candidates after the In-Person Interview

 You have already developed a special relationship with the candidate at the interview stage, and they have interacted with your company several times.
 Rejecting candidates at this stage requires extra consideration.